-Remuneration and other terms of employment of members of the board and the executive management are to be designed with the aim of ensuring that the company has access to the competence required at a cost appropriate to the company, and so that they have the intended effects for the company's operations.
+Remuneration and other terms of employment of members of the board and the executive management are to be designed with the aim of ensuring that the company has access to the competence required at a cost appropriate to the company, and that they have the intended effects for the company's operations.

-- 9.1 The board is to establish a remuneration committee, whose main tasks are to - prepare the board's decisions on issues concerning principles for remuneration, remunerations and other terms of employment for the executive management, - monitor and evaluate programmes for variable remuneration, both ongoing and those that have ended during the year, for the executive management, and - monitor and evaluate the application of the guidelines for remuneration that the annual general meeting is legally obliged to establish12, as well as the current remuneration structures and levels in the company. - 9.2 The chair of the board may chair the remuneration committee.
-The other shareholders' meeting-elected members of the committee are to be independent of the company and its executive management.13 Appropriate knowledge and experience of executive remuneration issues is to exist among the members of the committee.
+- 9.1 The board is to establish a remuneration committee, whose main tasks are to: - prepare the board's decisions on issues concerning principles for remuneration, remunerations and other terms of employment for the executive management, - monitor and evaluate programmes for variable remuneration, both ongoing and those that have ended during the year, for the executive management, and - monitor and evaluate the application of the guidelines for remuneration of the board and executive management that the annual general meeting is legally obliged to establish16, as well as the current remuneration structures and levels in the company. - 9.2 The chair of the board may chair the remuneration committee.
+The other share-holders' meeting-elected members of the committee are to be independent of the company and its executive management.17